Techryptic/Techryptic.github.io/_posts/2020-12-03-Bluetooth-Low-Energy-Asset-and-Personnel-Tracking, BLE-APT.markdown

 --------

 BLE-APT develops a ‘digital fingerprint’ to identify BLE devices using MAC address randomization for security.
-That is, given a BLE device with a continually changing MAC address, identify digital and physical features from packet transmissions that could be used as a digital fingerprint to say this is device A.
+That is, given a BLE device with a continually changing MAC address, identify digital and physical features from packet transmissions that could be used as a digital fingerprint to say this is device X.

+Although BLE has security & privacy mechanisms built into the protocol, this project shows that you can fingerprint and track BLE devices.
+BLE devices (Fitbits, Apple Watch, ect.) are always sending out packets, even when not connected to it's central device.
+Abusing this as shown below, can enable you to do positional tracking of devices.

 ### Requirements